Coca-Cola has launched the very first energy drink under the Coca-Cola brand.

 Additionally, Coca-Cola energy drink contains several other ingredients that you won’t find in a regular can of Coke.

 What Flavors does Coca-Cola Energy have?

-However, as mentioned above, the launch of Coca-Cola energy in the US will also include rolling out two variations of Cherry flavor.
+The launch of Coca-Cola energy in the US also included rolling out two variations of Cherry flavor.

 When it comes to flavors, Coca-Cola energy currently doesn’t have much to choose from, unlike many other energy drink brands.